Pan (magazine)

-History
+1895 to 1900

-Co-founded by Richard Dehmel and published from 1895 to 1900 in Berlin by Otto Julius Bierbaum and Julius Meier-Graefe, the group only ended up publishing three issues.
+Pan was co-founded by Richard Dehmel and published from 1895 to 1900 in Berlin, by Friedrich Fontane's F. Fontane & Co..

+The first phase of three issues was influenced by Otto Julius Bierbaum and Julius Meier-Graefe.

+The group published 21 issues with 225 artistic supplements.
+The publication spans 5 volumes, with the first volume, 1895-1896, in five issues and all other volumes in four issues.
+Heidelberg University Library has book-bound copies with two issues each, while Princeton University Library's Blue Mountain project has individual scanned pages.

+Pan was mostly sold on subscription, printing between 1200 and 1600 copies.
+A standard edition issue in copper plate sold for 75 RM, with a luxury edition on imperial handmade paper that sold for 160 RM, and an artist edition with additional original drawings on various expensive papers which could only be purchased by members of the co-operative sold for 300 RM.
+In contrast, an annual subscription to the weekly Jugend cost only 24 RM.

+1910-1912

-In 1910, the magazine was revived by Berlin gallery owner and art dealer Paul Cassirer who went on to publish contributors like Frank Wedekind, Georg Heym, Ernst Barlach and Franz Marc with his Pan-Presse imprint.
+In 1910, the magazine was revived by Berlin gallery owner and art dealer Paul Cassirer and survived for 3 years.
+He went on to publish contributors like Frank Wedekind, Georg Heym, Ernst Barlach and Franz Marc with his Pan-Presse imprint.
 Cassirer's avant-garde taste in print reflected his gallery work.
 He was the first to exhibit Manet, Cezanne, Van Gogh and Gauguin in Germany, and he championed the work of the Impressionists' German counterparts, also showing Lovis Corinth, Max Liebermann and Lesser Ury.

 This group, along with Barlach, Kandinsky, and Beckmann eventually made up the core of the Berlin Secession, artists who rejected traditional art styles then advanced by both academia and officials, and created the foundation of Modernism.

+1912-1915

 In 1912, Alfred Kerr took over the publication of the magazine, and it appeared only sporadically until its demise in 1915.

 An influential arbiter of culture, Pan printed stories and poems, in the emerging Symbolist and Naturalist movements, by authors such as Otto Julius Bierbaum, Max Dauthendey, Richard Dehmel and Arno Holz.
 It also played an important role in the development of German Art Nouveau, by cultivating a stable of both well-known and unknown artists, including Franz von Stuck, Félix Vallotton, and Thomas Theodor Heine.